cfox20/budgeting_tool/README.md

 ## Customising the app

+- Edit `r_app/app.R` to adjust the UI, add new analysis panels, or integrate other R packages.
+The Python wrapper simply launches whatever Shiny app lives in that folder.
 - Add, rename, or remove categories directly in the Expenses or Budget tabs; the drop-downs update as soon as you save changes.
 - Replace the seeded data by deleting the CSV files inside `user_data/` while the